Ya-Foo/QR-register/README.md

 ### Installation

-Just simply download this repo then open PowerShell in the file and install the below.
+Just simply download this repo then open PowerShell in the file directory and install the below.

 * Virtual Environment